Country guides Asia

 Money

-The unit of currency is the Baht (THB).
-Currency can be exchanged at the airport, banks, hotels, and bureaux de change.
-Banks are open Monday to Friday.
-ATMs are available in most cities and tourist resorts, but there is a surcharge for each withdrawal.
-Most major credit cards are accepted at hotels and larger businesses, and although Apple Pay is not active in Thailand, Gpay can be used in larger establishments, but cash is still king at most places in Thailand.
+The unit of currency is the baht (THB), and currency can be exchanged at the airport, hotels, bureaux de change and banks, which are open Monday to Friday.
+ATMs are available in most cities and tourist resorts, but there's a surcharge for each withdrawal.
+Most major credit cards are accepted at hotels and larger businesses and, although Apple Pay is not active in Thailand, Gpay can be used in larger establishments.
+However, cash is still king at most places in Thailand.

 Tipping

 Tipping is becoming more common in places frequented by tourists.
-If a service charge is not included in a restaurant bill, customers should add 10 to 15 percent as a tip.
+If a service charge isn't included in a restaurant bill, customers should add 10 to 15 percent as a tip.
 Porters and hotel staff will expect a tip; taxi drivers generally won't.

 Health

-There is no risk of malaria in major tourist resorts or in the cities of Bangkok, Chiang Mai, Chiang Rai, Pattaya, Ko Samui, and Ko Phangan, but preventions against malaria are recommended in rural and forested areas that border Myanmar, Cambodia, and Laos.
+There's no risk of malaria in major tourist resorts or in the cities of Bangkok, Chiang Mai, Chiang Rai, Pattaya, Ko Samui, and Ko Phangan, but preventions against malaria are recommended in rural and forested areas that border Myanmar, Cambodia, and Laos.
 Immunisation against hepatitis A, hepatitis B and typhoid fever is also advised; yellow fever vaccination certificates are required for travellers from infected areas.
 Rabid dogs are fairly common, so travellers should consider rabies vaccination before visiting.
-Avoid contact with stray dogs and monkeys.
-If bitten, seek immediate medical attention.
+It's best to avoid contact with stray dogs and monkeys, and to seek immediate medical attention if bitten.

-There has been an increase in reported cases of dengue fever, particularly in the south, and Japanese encephalitis is a risk although vaccination is not normally recommended.
+There has been an increase in reported cases of dengue fever, particularly in the south, and Japanese encephalitis is a risk, though vaccination isn't normally recommended.
 Outbreaks of leptospirosis occur during the rainy season and after flooding.
 Travellers should drink bottled water and avoid ice in drinks, and seek immediate medical attention if they suffer from diarrhoea during their visit.
 The main risks of travel to Thailand include road traffic and other accidents, contaminated food and water, and sexually transmitted diseases.
 Medical facilities are good in major cities and popular tourist areas, but good medical insurance is strongly advised.

 Safety